RealAudio Clip ( 49 min 36 sec )

 133:50:04 Gibson: Pete and Al, Houston.
 Before you go much further, could you stop and have a little break there before you proceed on down the slope?

 [Pete's heart rate is a moderate 110 and Al's is about 120.
 Evidently, Houston is nervous about the walk down to the Surveyor and wants to make sure that they are ready.
 Pete and Al were pretty busy with sampling and fixing cameras at their last stop and didn't get the rest that the Flight Surgeon was recommending.]133:50:16 Conrad: Yeah.
 We are just going to move to the area, where we could stop and case the joint.
 Al, grab a shot of that beaded glass there and we'll bag it.

 133:50:27 Bean: Okay.

 [This sampling location is marked on a labeled detail from a 5 February 2010 LROC image.
 They are on the rim above two prominent craters in the southern wall of Surveyor Crater.
-The craters are just to the left of center in AS12-46-6747, a frame from Pete's plus-Z pan taken at the LM early in EVA-1.]133:50:28 Conrad: That's better than the Hope diamond.
+The craters are just to the left of center in AS12-46-6747, a frame from Pete's 4 O'Clock Pan pan taken at the LM early in EVA-1 at about 116:24:47.]133:50:28 Conrad: That's better than the Hope diamond.
 (Pause)

 [The approximate sampling location is marked in a labeled detail from the 5 February 2010 LROC image.]133:50:39 Bean: Okay.
 Set her (the gnomon) up.